FrederikTobner/Cellox/README.md

 A cellox program is converted into bytecode and executed by a stack based [virtual machine](https://github.com/FrederikTobner/Cellox/wiki/Virtual-Machine).

 The bytecode can also be stored in a [seperate file](https://github.com/FrederikTobner/Cellox/wiki/Chunk-Files) in order to be executed at a later point in time.

-## Dependencies

-Cellox is written in C, using the C99 standard and [CMake](https://cmake.org/) is used for building within the whole project.

-Under windows:

-* conio.h
-* windows.h

-Under linux:

-* curses.h
-* unistd.h

-## Testing

-The test are written in C++ using the [google-test framework](https://github.com/google/googletest) (version 1.12.1).

-For testing a cellox program is executed and the standard output is redirected to a string.
-The string is compared with the expected output after the program was executed.

-A small benchmarking suite to measure the performance of cellox programs is also included (only used for developing the interpreter)